 Overview

-Graduates will have the opportunity to build careers and further their apprenticeship training with electrical contractors and construction companies, in maintenance departments or with public utilities.
-Register as an apprentice within two years of finishing the program and you may get in-school training credit for Level 1 Construction Electrician, Industrial Electrician or Power Electrician apprenticeships.
+Graduates who register as an apprentice within two years of finishing the program may get in-school training credit for Level 1 Construction Electrician apprenticeship, Level 1 Industrial Electrician apprenticeship or Level 1 Power Electrician apprenticeship.

 Program Learning Outcomes